Troy: Troy II

 Troy II was built around 2550 BC.
 Although there is no evidence of a cultural break after the previous settlement, the new city had a very different character.
 It was twice the size of the preceding city, featuring a lower town as well as an expanded citadel divided into two precincts.
 These precincts, divided by colonnades, suggest growing socio-political stratification in Trojan society.
-At the center were large megaron-style buildings around a courtyard which was likely used for public events.
-One of these buildings, Megaron IIA, is the biggest known building of its kind in the Aegean-Anatolian region.
+At the centre were large megaron-style buildings around a courtyard, which was likely used for public events.
+One of these buildings, Megaron IIA, is the biggest-known building of its kind in the Aegean-Anatolian region.

-The citadel was protected by massive stone walls and towers topped with mudbrick superstructures.
-It was accessed through two ramps, one of which is well preserved and attracts attention from modern day tourists.
+The citadel was protected by massive stone walls and towers topped with mud-brick superstructures.
+It was accessed via two ramps, one of which is well preserved and attracts attention from modern-day tourists.
 Because the city was not large enough to require two gates for practical purposes, some archaeologists have speculated that one of the gates was intended for ceremonial processions.
 The lower city was protected by a wooden palisade unlike any other known in that era.
 It was a complex structure nearly 3 metres wide, with interior buttresses and columns and beams secured in notches cut into the bedrock.

 Wheel-made pottery appears at the site for the first time, along with caches of treasures that attest to Trojan participation in networks of aristocratic competition.
-These items were made from amber imported from the Baltic region, carnelian imported from India, and lapis imported from Afghanistan.
+These items were made from amber imported from the Baltic region, carnelian imported from India and lapis imported from Afghanistan.
 Some of these items are strikingly similar to those found at sites such as Poliochni and Ur, leading some scholars to speculate that they may have been made by itinerant jewellers who worked routes covering much of the Ancient Near East.

 Troy II was destroyed twice.
 After the first destruction, the citadel was rebuilt with a dense cluster of small houses on an irregular plan.
 The final destruction took place around 2300 BC.
 While some scholars have linked this destruction to a broader crisis that affected other Near Eastern sites, there is no definitive evidence for the city having been destroyed by an attack.

 Troy II is notable for having been misidentified as Homeric Troy, during initial excavations, because of its massive architecture, treasure hoards, and catastrophic destruction.
 In particular Schliemann saw Homer's description of Troy's Scaean Gate reflected in Troy II's imposing western gate.
-However, later excavations demonstrated that the site was a thousand years too old to have coexisted with Mycenaean Greeks.
+However, later excavations demonstrated that the site was a thousand years too old to have coexisted with Mycenaean Greece.